Last Updated on May 17, 2023 by Matt

 If you go with two different types of lock and a scooter alarm, your scooter will be a mini bank vault.
 Of course, the willpower and resourcefulness of a potential thief should never be underestimated, but there is little more you can do with a realistic budget.
 Two locks and an alarm, and you can have peace of mind.

-Put it in a waterproof cover
+Put your scooter in a waterproof cover

 After your scooter is in its box, you should protect it further by putting it in a waterproof cover.